coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 006.md

 ---

 We are in the back of the wagon.
-It very comfortably fits 3 but we currently have 8.
-Clement and the sage have already left.
+It very comfortably fits 3 but we currently have 8. [[Clement]] and [[Axamonar]] have already left.

-Faylen is currently uncomfortable with the current travel situation, and Pippin is asleep after his day.
-Tabby is comfortable enough in the moment.
-Mary is backed up into a corner chatting with Talita and trying not to take up too much space.
-Mary is talking to Pippin’s familiar, Squire.
-Bosch climbs up to the top of the cart to hang from it when we complain about the space and he hangs upside down.
+[[Faylen]] is currently uncomfortable with the current travel situation, and [[Pippin]] is asleep after his day. [[Tabby]] is comfortable enough in the moment. [[Mary]] is backed up into a corner chatting with Talita and trying not to take up too much space.
+Mary is talking to Pippin’s familiar, Squire. [[Bosch]] climbs up to the top of the cart to hang from it when we complain about the space and he hangs upside down.
 He calls himself a bat and gets a good laugh out of everyone awake.

 [[Vogue]] is playing solitaire in the corner.